 This is a combination of other factors including things like scratching.
 Think of this more generally; if you plan on being super hard on your ring, you’ll want a ring that can withstand the wear and still look great.

 In jewelry, the most common allergic reaction is a slight rash that develops due to the presence of nickel in a metal.
 This is most commonly seen in the alloys used to make white gold.
-Allergic reaction to metal is extremely rare.
+Allergic reaction to metal is extremely rare, but Lashbrook offers a number of hypoallergenic materials.